MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

         CONFIG: custom
 ```

-*Note*: you can run only a quickstart image present inside the [SCRAL archive of MONICA docker-hub](https://hub.docker.com/r/monicaproject/scral/tags).
+*Note1*: you can run only a quickstart image present inside the [SCRAL archive of MONICA docker-hub](https://hub.docker.com/r/monicaproject/scral/tags).

 *Note2*: for certain modules it is necessary to specify additional environmental variables, for more details have a look to the [MONICA SCRAL dockerhub](https://hub.docker.com/r/monicaproject/scral).

-At the follwing link, inside SCRAL source code GitHub repository, you can find a [ready-to-use docker-compose file]( https://github.com/MONICA-Project/scral-framework/blob/master/docker-compose/docker-compose.yml) in which you have only to modify the name of the SCRAL image.
-This docker-compose file integrate the GOST environment and all the possible SCRAL enviromental variables.
-Variables that are not commented are mandatory.
-It is strongly suggested to start from this file.

 ### Testing SCRAL capabilities